d12frosted/elpa-mirror/nongnu/evil-nerd-commenter-readme.txt

 .....
 10. evilnc-toggle-invert-comment-line-by-line
 .....
 11. evilnc-kill-to-line
 .....
 12. evilnc-comment-both-snippet-html
 .....
+13. evilnc-comment-box
-13. Use imenu to list and jump to comments in current file
+.....
+14. Use imenu to list and jump to comments in current file
 ..
 2. Examples
 .....
 1. Comment lines
 .....
 2. Comment region